-When you allocate the basis between land and buildings, the amount used as the basis of each asset is the ratio of the FMV of that asset to the FMV of the whole property at the time you get it.
-If you are not certain of the FMV of land and buildings, you may allocate the basis among them based on their assessed values for real estate tax purposes.
+Figure the basis of each asset by multiplying the lump sum you paid by a fraction.
+The numerator of the fraction is the FMV of that asset and the denominator is the FMV of the whole property at the time you get the property.
+If you are not certain of the FMV of the land and buildings, you may allocate the basis among them based on their assessed values for real estate tax purposes.

 Demolition of building.
 Add demolition costs and other losses incurred for the demolition of any building to the basis of the land on which the demolished building was located.
-Do not claim it as a current deduction.
+Do not claim them as a current deduction.

 Modification of building.
-A modification of a building will not be treated as a demolition if:
+A modification of a building will not be treated as a demolition if the following conditions are satisfied.

-- 1) 75 percent or more of the existing external walls of the building are retained in place as internal or external walls, and - 2) 75 percent or more of the existing internal structural framework of the building is retained in place.
+- 75 percent or more of the existing external walls of the building are retained in place as internal or external walls. - 75 percent or more of the existing internal structural framework of the building is retained in place.

-If the building is a certified historic structure the modification must be part of a certified rehabilitation.
+If the building is a certified historic structure the modification must also be part of a certified rehabilitation.

 If these conditions are met, add the costs of the modifications to the basis of the building.

 Subdivided lots.
-If you buy a tract of land and subdivide it, allocate the basis to the individual lots based on the FMV of each lot to the total price paid for the tract.
-This allocation is necessary because you must figure the gain or loss on the sale of each individual lot.
+If you buy a tract of land and subdivide it, you must determine the basis of each lot.
+This is necessary because you must figure the gain or loss on the sale of each individual lot.
 As a result, you do not recover your entire cost in the tract until you have sold all of the lots.